itsamrit/DSA/Subarray/Readme.md

 ✅✅👉 If a subarray becomes valid again by adding left elements which are already deleted earlier then it cant be solved by sliding window.Solve it by recursion.

+eg: Substring with frequency of each character atleast k. acca & k=2.If we delete a & then go further then it agains become valid if we add a in cca.

 👉 IF you need to pick either from left or right at each step there will subarray in middle so its a subarray prob.